geosoft1/tools/README.md

 **How to use**

 Download anywhere and run from your file browser with double click.
-If you prefer Terminal go to the directory with the script and run
+If you prefer Terminal go to the directory with the script and run:

     ./Install.sh